xxandy/USB_UDE_Sample/README.md

 UDEFX2.sys defines these endpoints:
 * <B>a BULK/IN endpoint</B>:  generates pattern data when read.
 * <B>a BULK/OUT endpoint</B>: traces incoming data for confirmation.
-* <B>an INTERRUPT/IN endpoint</B>:  currently generates an test interrupt 15 seconds after the device goes to sleep, and another 5 seconds after every other completion (in practice, these look like randomly-timed interrupts, to simulate both the case of Remote Wakeup and the case when interrupts are generated with the device still awake).
+* <B>an INTERRUPT/IN endpoint</B>:  Upon request from a back-channel controller test app (via a back-channel IOCTL), generates an interrupt from the device.
+Interrupt also generates Remote Wakeup if the virtual device is in low-power mode.

 To build the drivers, you need:
 * Visual Studio 2017